markjolah/SRRender/README.md

 # SRRender

-A super-resolution microscopy rendering tool for Matlab and C++.
+Super-resolution microscopy parallel rendering tool for Matlab and C++.